 A bi-annual read for the basement roboticists.

-MRSD students sleep 30% less during the program Class of '24 thinks they cook better than class of '25 MRSD students think that AGI will be achieved in <30 years ~70% of MRSD students would rather change the world than travel it for free MRSD students believe that robots will be sold like commodities in the near future 5% of MRSD students have never got free food at CMU >70% of the batch of '25 think that humanoids won't be in homes for the next 20 years
+MRSD students sleep 30% less during the program MRSD students think that AGI will be achieved in <30 years ~70% of MRSD students would rather change the world than travel it for free MRSD students believe robots will be sold as commodities in the near future 5% of MRSD students have never got free food at CMU >70% of MRSD students think humanoids won't be in homes for next 20 years

 Since its inception in 2011, the MRSD program has cultivated an extensive network of outstanding students, alumni, and faculty.